jakartaee/platform/CompatibilityRequirements.md

 ## Serialization compatibility

-**7.** Some Java EE specifications define classes that implement the javax.io.Serializable interface.
+**7.** Some Jakarta EE specifications define classes that implement the javax.io.Serializable interface.
 The
 [Serialization Specification](http://docs.oracle.com/javase/8/docs/platform/serialization/spec/version.html)
 has details on the allowed changes to a class that retain serialization